AlexZhang028/voxel-carving-with-aruco/README.md

 ### Initialize

-`MultiImage::MultiImage(std::vector<std::string> fileNames, int dilateIteration)`
+`MultiImage::MultiImage(std::vector<std::string> fileNames, int erodeIter, int dilateIter, cv::Scalar hsv_min, cv::Scalar hsv_max)`

 - `fileNames`: complete path of input images
+- `erodeIter`: the iteration number of erode when getting silhouettes
-- `dialteIteration`: the iteration number of dialte when getting silhouettes
+- `dialteIter`: the iteration number of dialte when getting silhouettes
+- `hsv_min`: the min hsv value when getting silhouettes
+- `hsv_max`: the max hsv value when getting silhouettes

 After initialize the class, the silhouette and projection matrix are automatically computed and stored in public variables.